rtCamp/docs.rtcamp.com/rtbiz/core/dev/dashboard/index.md

 ##### `rtbiz_offering_wise_contacts( $obj, $args )`

-This method renders the widget UI where contacts are dispalyed in a chart categorized by offerings.
+This method renders the widget UI where contacts are displayed in a chart categorized by offerings.

 ##### `rtbiz_contact_type_wise_contacts( $obj, $args )`

-This method renders the widget UI where contacts are dispalyed in a chart categorized by contact type.
+This method renders the widget UI where contacts are displayed in a chart categorized by contact type.

 ##### `rtbiz_dashboard_widget_content( $obj, $args )`